spacelift-io/user-documentation/docs/vendors/kubernetes/workflow-tool.md

 ## How does it work?

-Each stage of the Kubernetes workflow uses certain commands to perform tasks such as listing API resources availible at the server or applying the resources.
+Each stage of the Kubernetes workflow uses certain commands to perform tasks such as listing API resources available at the server or applying the resources.
 We provide a built-in set of commands to use for Kubernetes, but you can also specify your own custom commands.
 You do this via a file called `.spacelift/workflow.yml`.

 The following is an example of what the workflow commands look like for Kubernetes: